-- The authority welcomes learners who wish to choose a Welsh-medium education after initially choosing English medium provision for their child by offering opportunities for immersion and an opportunity to join and be fully integrated into a Welsh-medium / bilingual classroom - The authority will establish new Welsh language Trochi (immersion) centres to support pupils who move into Powys with little or no Welsh language skills.
-The first Welsh language pilot Trochi centre will open in Newtown at the beginning of November 2021 for KS2 pupils that are latecomers to Welsh language education.
-Following evaluation of the impact of the pilot 'Trochi Centre' immersion provision, the plan is to establish further immersion centres in other areas of the county.

-- The impact of the virtual Trochi provision that has been piloted during the spring and summer term of 2021 will be evaluated.
-Upon evaluation of the impact, the authority will plan for this provision to be utilised if the need is there, for example, Year 2 pupils that want to change to Welsh-medium provision and due to their locality are unable to access a Welsh-medium centre. - The authority will also work closely with neighbouring authorities such as Ceredigion and Gwynedd to provide immersion support for pupils. - Where schools are moving along the language continuum, a bespoke immersion programme will be provided, which would be a combination of education at a Centre and virtual immersion education, building on the successful virtual provision which was rolled out during the pandemic. - Trochi provision will be introduced in accordance with the following timeline:
+- The authority welcomes learners who wish to choose a Welsh-medium education after initially choosing English medium provision for their child by offering opportunities for immersion and an opportunity to join and be fully integrated into a Welsh-medium / bilingual classroom. - Trochi immersion centres will be set up in schools that identify a need for trochi provision, for example in a dual stream all age school that is promoting the benefits of bilingual education and parents make requests to change to the Welsh stream.
+As a result there will be an increase in the number of pupils educated in the Welsh stream.
+This will lead to an increase in the number of pupils accessing bilingual education in the secondary phase.
+Latecomers to bilingual education in the primary phase across two clusters Llanfyllin and Caereinion, will be given the opportunity to access this trochi provision. - The authority will also work closely with neighbouring authorities such as Ceredigion and Gwynedd to provide immersion support for pupils. - Where schools are moving along the language continuum, a bespoke immersion programme will be provided, which would be a combination of education at a Centre and virtual immersion education, building on the successful virtual provision which was rolled out during the pandemic.

+• - Trochi provision will be introduced in accordance with n the following timeline: ----- ------------------ ----------------------- ----------------- ---------------------------
-Welsh-medium language Centres for effective immersion Timeline

-Ensure successful communication Annually - ongoing

-regarding the immersion provision and throughout the 10yr plan
+Welsh-medium language Centres for effective immersion Timeline Ensure successful communication Annually - ongoing regarding the immersion provision and the benefits of bilingualism. throughout the 10yr plan Pilot a Welsh-medium language centre in a designated area, in line with the Transformation agenda or the level of Before September 2022 need.

-the benefits of bilingualism.

-Pilot a Welsh-medium language centre Before September 2022

-in a designated area, in line with the

-Transformation agenda or the level of

-need.
 Evaluate impact.

-Set up Welsh- medium language From September 2022 - July

-centre/centres annually according to 2027

-the need.
-Target at least one a year

-within the first five years.

-Consider utilising the virtual immersion From September 2021

-provision according to need. onwards
+Set up Welsh-medium language centre/centres annually according to From September 2022 - July 2027 the need.
+Target at least one a year within the first five years.
+Consider utilising the virtual immersion provision according to need.
+From September 2021 onwards Pilot a Year 6, 12 week trochi Summer 2023 onwards provision, during the summer term, for pupils from English medium primary schools who want to access bilingual education at secondary level.
+A Trochi class will be set up in Year 7 with all